 - A. The motion "to refer": If it is desired that a matter be referred, it should be specifically indicated to which body the matter is referred, the BOC or CSC, and if a report back to the Council is desired at a definite time.
 Without such a directive, the matter of reporting back and its timing is up to the body receiving the referral.
 If the motion to "refer" is adopted, all pending or adopted amendments as well as the resolution are referred. - B. The motion to "reconsider": The motion to reconsider is a main motion.
-It is discussable only to the extent of considering whether the reconsideration is warranted.
+It is discussable only to the extent of considering whether the reconsideration iswarranted.
 The substance of the original motion subject to reconsideration is not debatable.
-If a motion to "reconsider" is adopted, the resolution being reconsidered is placed before the Council again in the exact form in which it existed prior to the final vote that had been taken on it by the Council previously. - C. The motion to "recall": In order to undo a motion to refer which has been adopted by 2023 Procedures of the Council 8 the Council at the same session, it is necessary to use the motion to "recall."
+If a motion to "reconsider" is adopted, the resolution being reconsidered is placed before the Council again in the exact form in which it existed prior to the final vote that had been taken on it by the Council previously.

+C. The motion to "recall": In order to undo a motion to refer which has been adopted by 2024 Procedures of the Council 8 the Council at the same session, it is necessary to use the motion to "recall."
 The motion to "recall" is similar to the motion to reconsider in terms of its intent, but since the original motion to refer is a secondary motion, a motion to "recall" is necessary.
-The motion to "recall" requires a second and is motion to "recall" is necessary.
 The motion to "recall" requires a second and is debatable, but debate is limited only to the reasons for and the propriety of "recall."
 The substance of the resolution being recalled is not debatable.